A Lotte Data – Minecraft Data Pack

 • charlottebuff:overworld_hanging_signs includes all hanging signs except those made from Crimson and Warped wood.

-• charlottebuff:redstone_component_base_materials includes stone and smooth stone, as well as polished blackstone, granite, andesite, diorite, deepslate, and basalt.
+• charlottebuff:redstone_component_base_materials includes stone and smooth stone, as well as polished blackstone, granite, andesite, diorite, deepslate, basalt, and tuff.

-• charlottebuff:regular_music_discs includes all music discs except 11, 5, Pigstep, otherside, and Relic.
+• charlottebuff:regular_music_discs includes all music discs except 11, 5, Pigstep, otherside, Relic, Creator, Creator (Music Box), and Precipice.

 • charlottebuff:smithing_templates includes all types of smithing template.